tachiyomiorg/website/src/help/faq/README.md

 #### What are some recommended extensions?

 ::: warning DISCLAIMER
-Tachiyomi is not affiliated with or responsible for any source that is down, slow or missing chapters.
+Tachiyomi is not affiliated with or responsible for any source that is down, slow, or missing chapters.
 :::

 While Tachiyomi does not officially endorse or recommend any manga website, below listed are some popular sources reported by users. **MangaPark**, **MangaHub** and **MangaDex** are among the most popular in general, these are large sites that host content from scanlators.
 Description of some popular sources are listed below: